 Long charging times, too, are a problem for many electric vehicles.
 At present, many of these cars and vans require overnight charging if you want to get the most out of them.
 There’s no popping to the petrol station to put a tenner in the tank when you’re low on fuel!

 You can be sure that charging stations like this are just the tip of the iceberg, and that there will have been a huge investment in infrastructure by the time 2040 rolls round.
+In fact, in our March 2018 news roundup, we reported that National Grid claimed that they could be ready ten years early—and, just a few months later, as covered in our November 2018 roundup, VW and Tesco launched a major nationwide charging network of their own.
 Expect electric vehicles to become more powerful, practical and affordable as time draws on.

 Are you planning a trip to the UK from the continent?
 Check out all the differences between driving in Europe and the UK.